delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 [CSS pseudo spec]: https://drafts.csswg.org/css-pseudo/

 ::highlight() and the custom highlight API shipped in Chromium 105, thanks to the work by members of the Microsoft Edge team (Dan, Fernando, Sanket, Luis, Bo).
+They are also available on Safari [since Technology Preview 99](https://developer.apple.com/safari/technology-preview/release-notes/#r99).

 Chromium 105 also implements the vast majority of the new highlight pseudo system.
 This includes highlight overlay painting, which was enabled for all highlight pseudos, and highlight inheritance, which was enabled for ::highlight() only.